Beat the summer heat! Regain your energy with authentic summer vegetable curry made from spices

 | Fukujinzuke | Refreshing texture | Goes well with any curry |

-| Pickled radish | Accented with acidity | A curry with plenty of meat |
+| Pickled radish | Accented with acidity | Curry with lots of meat |

 | Fried vegetables | Crispy texture | To finish vegetable curry |